alexandrapierri/CA1-Segment-Microcircuit/README.md

 This script reprodces the heatmpas of Figure 9B.

 2. corrcoef_currents.m:
-This script reproduces one of our main findings in the paper, the correlation between net input current and network frequency, namely Figure 10C.
+This script reproduces one of our main findings in the paper, of Figure 10C.